FuseByExample/camel-example-tcpip-proxy/README.md

 ### Download and Install JBoss Fuse

 * Download JBoss Fuse at http://www.redhat.com/jbossfuse/download
-* I recommend downloading the .zip or .tar.gz archives rather than the full platform installers.
-* Unzip the archive in a directory without spaces in its path.

-### Download and Install Fuse IDE (optional, not required for this demo)

-* Download Fuse IDE at http://repo.fusesource.com/ide/
 * Unzip the archive in a directory without spaces in its path.

 Project Layout